drish/ben/README.md

 ---

-Ben is a simple tool that helps you running your benchmarks on multiple hardware specs, clouds and runtime versions, so that you can focus on comparing your results.
+Ben is a simple tool that helps you run your benchmarks on multiple hardware specs, clouds and runtime versions.

 ## Install